 If you’re looking for recommendations for free online resources for homeschooling, you’re in the right place!

-After all, most of us have spending limits and budgets we need to adhere to.
+I’ve got a list of 16 fantastic online resources for homeschooling that are FREE!
+Because after all, most of us have spending limits and budgets we need to adhere to while homeschooling.

 We live in an incredible time where homeschoolers have SO many rich resources at their fingertips.
 There’s such an abundance of content out there!

 But how in the world do we know where to start?
 How do we know which resources are solid and which we’re better off avoiding?

 It can feel really overwhelming.

 The tricky part, of course, is weeding through all of the mediocre resources to find the tried and true, legitimate, high-quality gems.

 Well, here’s some good news…

 I’ve compiled a list of FREE online resources for homeschooling to help reduce your stress and minimize the time you need to spend researching!

 While the following resources aren’t specifically for homeschoolers, they fit into any homeschooling family’s routine and educational plan seamlessly!